muhhendrah/Online-Shoppers-Purchasing-Intention/README.md

 ## Modeling
 ---
 10 Models are tested with F2 Score as Evaluation Target with 0 value as a positive label to reduce False Negatives without completely ignoring the False Positives.
-Turns out the smallest False Negative goes to the `Light Gradient Boosting Machine - Hyperparameter Tuning model with 6.67% and 90.6% F2 Score with only the top 4 predictors (Exit Rates, Administrative Pages, Product Related Pages Duration, and Product Related Pages)`.
+Turns out the smallest False Negative goes to the `Light Gradient Boosting Machine - Hyperparameter Tuning model with 6.67% and 90.6% F2 Score with using only the top 4 predictors (Exit Rates, Administrative Pages, Product Related Pages Duration, and Product Related Pages)`.

 ## Business Insights & Recommendation
 ---